-Emely Villanueva was recently hired as a Community Program Specialist in Half Moon Bay.
-She has an undergraduate degree in Social Work from San Francisco State University and a Master's degree in Public Administration from Golden Gate University.
-She has recently moved back to the Bay Area from Green Bay, Wisconsin, where she was a Deputy County Clerk and a volunteer literacy tutor.
-She has also worked on administering local, state and federal elections; at the San Francisco International Airport supporting Small Business Affairs; and with On Lok providing bilingual case management and advocacy for lowincome seniors.
+Emely Villanueva has accepted a Community Program Specialist position in Half Moon Bay.
+Emely has an undergraduate degree in Social Work from San Francisco State University and a MPA from Golden Gate University.
+She recently moved back to the Bay Area from Wisconsin, where she was a Deputy County Clerk and a volunteer literacy tutor.
+She also worked at the San Francisco International Airport supporting Small Business Affairs; and with On Lok providing bilingual case management and advocacy for low-income seniors.
+Jan (Trang) Nguyen has accepted a Library Assistant position in Access Services.
+Jan has an undergraduate degree in Business Administration from California State University East Bay.
+She previously worked for Homeland Security and Enterprise Holdings, Inc., managing several stores around the Bay Area.